Free at Last

 Is a homage to mutual dependence

-And the natural wish for cohesion,
+And the natural need for cohesion,

 To see the self without inhibition,